franziska135/minishell/README.md

 # Minishell

 The "Minishell" project aims to create a simple shell, similar to bash, that can parse and execute commands, handle basic input/output redirections, implement environment variables, and manage signal handling.
-This project is implemented as part of the 42 school curriculum by a team of students.
+This project is implemented as part of the 42 school curriculum by Franziska Marggraf and Mohamad Zolfaghari.

 ## Warning for 42 Students